nicholasshirley/knock_once/README.md

 ```

 ### Passwords
 Password changes and the forgot password flow are handled by the passwords controller.
 The passwords controller, like the users controller, enforces that a current password is passed to update.
-This behavior will be customizable in the future.
+To override this behavior, see the notes in the the initializer.

 #### Updating a user password (when the user knows their current password)
 To update a user password `PATCH` or `PUT` to `/auth/passwords` with a valid authorization token, the `current_password`, the desired new `password` and a matching `password_confirmation`.